 Note that the faculties Arts, and Natural Science, etc. are represented by singular objects being subclassed from Faculty

 .
 Each faculty has departments belonging to the faculty.
-Within each department is an objects representing the degrees (bachelor, masters, PhD) offered by the department.
+Within each department there are objects representing the degrees (bachelor, masters, PhD) offered by the department.

 The above example is quite sketchy and we leave to the reader to fill it out to a complete example.